 '''

-%indtdpm;

-%let indtdlogon=server/user,password;
+%let indconn=server="server" user="userid" password="password"

+database="database";

 '''

 The %INDTDPM macro searches the autocall library for the indtdpm.sas file.
-The indtdpm.sas file contains all the macro definitions that are used in conjunction with the %INDTD_PUBLISH_MODEL macro.
+The indtdpm.sas file contains all the macro definitions that are used in conjunction with the %INDTD\PUBLISH\MODEL macro.
 The indtdpm.sas file should be in one of the directories listed in the SASAUTOS= system option in your configuration file.
-If the indtdpm.sas file is not present, the %INDTDPM macro call (%INDTDPM; statement) issues a "macro indtdpm not defined" message.
+If the indtdpm.sas file is not present, the %INDTDPM macro call (%INDTDPM; statement) issues the following message:

+macro indtdpm not defined

-The INDTDLOGON macro variable is used as credentials to make a connection to Teradata.
-You must specify server, user, and password to access the machine on which you have installed the Teradata EDW.
-The INDTDLOGON macro variable must be assigned before the %INDTD_PUBLISH_MODEL macro is invoked.
+The INDCONN macro variable is used as credentials to make a connection to Teradata.
+You must specify server, user, password, and database to access the machine on which you have installed the Teradata EDW.
+You must assign the INDCONN macro variable before the %INDTD\PUBLISH\MODEL macro is invoked.